 Troops to fight with

 It is true that Napoleon left a huge number of troops in Russia in 1812.
 But as 1813 shows, he had plenty more where that came from.
 Not only were there scattered garrisons in Silesia and East Prussia, and troops such as Macdonald’s near Danzig.
 There were also rich seams of manpower to be tapped within the Hexagon.
 The Senate voted at the beginning of January to allow sedentary troops to serve abroad thus freeing up 350,000 further men.
 In April, the Senate voted again, this time to allow the mobilization of the National Guard.
 The same month would see the early drafts of the conscripts for 1814 the famous “Marie Louise” men.
 So despite having lost more than 100,000 men in Russia, the French army would return relatively quickly back to strength.
-Naturally a good percentage of this “top up” comprised raw recruits, whose performance no one (not even Napoleon) could predict.
-But as was typical with the monumental bloodbaths of the end of the Napoleonic period, fighting did not involve complicated manoeuvres learned on the parade ground but standing there to kill and be killed.
+Naturally, a good percentage of this “top up” comprised raw recruits, whose performance no one (not even Napoleon) could predict.
+But as was typical with the monumental bloodbaths of the end of the Napoleonic period, fighting did not involve complicated manoeuvres learned on the parade ground; all that was expected was that you stood there to kill and be killed.
 In fact, the Marie Louise men, the National Guard and other recruits of 1813 would fight with a tenacity which did them credit, whether at Lützen, Bautzen, Dresden, Kulm or Leipzig itself.
 Furthermore, at almost all times in the campaigns of 1813 (apart from the later days of Leipzig), Napoleon found himself with superior troops numbers.
 Perhaps Bautzen is the most impressive outnumbering of the enemy.
 But it is also the case at Dresden and Kulm in August.